edgeofsanity76/LeetU/README.md

 LeetU - A Basic REST API using Entity Framework Core and SQLite

+This is an archetypal WebAPI implementation using Entity Framework Core and SQLite.
+Obviously there are many ways to create an API like this.
+This is just one example.
+It shows a typical layered approach to building an API.

+- Swagger UI
+- Controllers
+- Services and Mappers
+- Datalayer and Entities
+- Unit Tests

+I beleive in clean architecture and a clear seperation of concerns.
+Many have advocated for just using the DbContext and removing the Repositories.
+I can see their point, but as the API grows, so does complex data logic which requires testing.
+The repos exist purely for testability and to allow for extension of the data layer without muddying service or controller layers.

+Please see comments in the code for more explanation.

+Built in VS 2022

 1. Clone Repo
 2. Restore Nugets (Right click solution, restore)
 3. Build